zrwaite/CartTech/README.md

 ## Inspiration 💡:

-(Inspiration for the project, ideas, etc)
+Seeing how automation is more rapidly on the rise than ever before, we brainstormed ways in which we have yet to see robots deployed in, and eventually we came across the idea of automating shopping carts!

 ---

 ## What it does 🛒📱☑️:

 CartTech allows users to drive a shopping cart and purchase groceries through the web app.
 Users can register an account, and then browse a list of stores.
 In this list of stores, users can see how many shopping carts are available in each store, and can then read the product list for each store, and view the prices and images of the items.
-Users can also see their order history and place new orders and the cart will automatically grab the correct grociers.
+Users can also see their order history and place new orders and the cart will automatically grab the correct grociers with minimum installation effort required for any store.

 (Detailed project description of each stage in the user process) (Photos of use)